etijskens/et-micc/tutorials/TUTORIAL-1.rst

 #.
 Before you write code, in this case our dot product implementation, spent some time
     searching the internet to see what is already available.
 Especially in the field of scientific and high performance computing there are many excellent libraries available which are hard to beat.
 Use your precious time for new stuff.
+Consider adding new features to an existing codebase, rather than starting from scratch.
+It will gain you time, improve your programming skills.
+It might also give your code more visibility, and more users, because you provide them with and extra feature on top of something they are already used to.